 BOJ keeps monetary policy unchanged despite risks to growth

-TOKYO (AP) — Japan's central bank opted Tuesday to keep its monetary stance unchanged while monitoring the impact of its recently imposed "negative interest rate policy."
+TOKYO (AP) — Japan's central bank has opted to keep its monetary stance unchanged while monitoring the impact of its recently imposed "negative interest rate policy."

-The Bank of Japan ended a two-day policy meeting by saying it was studying risks to growth for the world's third-largest economy and would take further action if need be.
+The Bank of Japan ended a policy meeting Tuesday by saying it was studying risks to growth for the world's third-largest economy.

-Analysts were divided over whether the Bank of Japan would expand its lavish asset purchases or cut interest rates still further to spur growth.
+Analysts had been divided over whether the Bank of Japan would expand its lavish asset purchases to inject still more cash into the economy.

-Japan's economy contracted in the last quarter of 2015 and recent data indicate it might shrink again this quarter, in what would be Japan's third "technical recession," or two straight quarters of contraction, in four years.
+The economy contracted in the last quarter of 2015 and some economists believe it might shrink this quarter, in what would be Japan's third "technical recession," or two straight quarters of contraction, in four years.

 The BOJ forecast that exports and industrial output would remain sluggish, but said the economy was still in a "moderate recovery."